Abbà Pater

 Abbà Pater (Good Father) is a devotional album from Pope John Paul II released in 1999 in anticipation of the Great Jubilee for Radio Vaticana.
 The album reached #175 on the Billboard album chart.
-The pontiff had reached #126 in 1979 with another album, "Pope John Paul II Sings At The Festival Of Sacrosong."
-Abbà Pater is made up entirely of original compositions.
-Many of the lyrics are derived from the Bible and Roman Catholic liturgy.
-The liner notes are composed in English, Italian, French, Spanish and Portuguese.
+The pontiff reached #126 in 1979 with another album, "Pope John Paul II Sings At The Festival Of Sacrosong."
+He had also recorded a music album titled The Rosary in 1994.

 Track listing

 All songs written by Leonardo De Amicis, except where noted: